keigon20/keigon20.github.io/index.md

 ### CPSC 120

+* Lab 3

+    I enjoyed Lab 3, part 3 because I remember coding a similar number guessing game with my dad.
+However, I wrote the game in python.
+So, I had a good understanding of the logic behind the code, but had to write it using C++.
+In this lab, we used if statements to make the game.

-* Lab 7
+* Lab

-    Lab 7, part 2 was a favorite because I was always curious about how the game Blackjack works.
-I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.